USACE, officials mark start of next phase of Gary force main replacement project

 |0

-This work, USACE, officials mark start of next phase of Gary force main replacement project [Image 4 of 4], by Emily Helton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USACE, officials mark start of next phase of Gary force main replacement project, by Jacob Zdrojewski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT